novuhq/novu/docs/docs/overview/quickstart/get-started-with-nextjs.md

 For each channel, there can be only one provider active at a time.
 Although the exact setup process varies from provider to provider, the general flow is signing up for a provider, getting an API key from its portal, and plugging it into the Novu web portal.

-Once having integrated a provider, we need a notification template to send notifications.
+Once having integrated a provider, we need a notification workflow to send notifications.
 One can have dynamic data in this template if they so choose.

 In our case, we’ll have dynamic data and whatever we send as a description will be sent as an email notification.
 Following are the steps to create a notification template.